dottocircle/generator-elitecareer-api/generators/app/templates/_README.md

 ```
 App::HTTP_Method('/yourEndpoint', 'resourceServingMethodName');
 ```
-<b>Note: </b> you have to define `resourceServingMethodName` within `controllers/dummy/dummyController.php`.
-You can access every single detail about any request just specifying `$appArgs` argument within `resourceServingMethodName` method.
-With `resourceServingMethodName` method you must have to return an Array, which will contain final response for that given `Endpoint`.
+<b>Note: </b> you have to define `resourceServing` method within `controllers/dummy/dummyController.php`.
+You can access every single detail about any request just specifying `$appArgs` argument within `resourceServing` method.
+With `resourceServing` method you must have to return an Array, which will contain final response for that given `Endpoint`.
 ```
 public function dummy($appArgs) {
   $sampleData = array();